 I had seen New Life Spectrum (NLS) in shops but thought it was just another over-priced food.
 Then I started hearing about it on forums a lot.
 The fish wholesaler we get our fish from carried it so I decided to give it a try.
-When I looked at the labels I was mad I spent money on three foods that ended up being almost the same when you look at the ingredients and nutritional values.
-I tried them in my mixes (at the time a large assortment of high quality fish foods all mixed up in tupperware containers).
+When I looked at the labels I was mad I spent money on three foods that ended up being almost exactly the same when you look at the ingredients and nutritional values.
+I tried them in my mixes (at the time a large assortment of high-quality fish foods all mixed up in Tupperware containers).
 I did not see any difference and dismissed NLS as just another food.

 Before long it was the only thing I fed all my fish.
 I had discus that weren’t quite settling in and were losing weight.
 So I gave them the Thera+A and before too long they were settled in and growing like the rest.
 They had been fed NLS exclusively for over two years before I got rid of them and they looked amazing.
-I took them in to the fish store I was managing where they were also fed NLS exclusively.
+I took them into the fish store I was managing where they were also fed NLS exclusively.
 They bred in the store.

 We switched all the fish at the store I am running over to NLS exclusively.
 The discus settle in immediately and love the stuff.
 They grow faster than they have before and color up very well, which means they sell fast.
 Our losses are greatly reduced.
 It seems that the NLS helps them settle in faster and get off to a better start after their stressful journey all the way from the breeders, to the wholesaler, to our store.
 They also color up fast and start growing quickly, which again keeps them selling.